csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     Analogy: A *class* is like a floorplan while an  *object* is the house build from the floorplan.
 Plus, you can make as many houses as you would like from a single floorplan.
     - **Attribute**: A piece of data stored in an object.\
     Example: A *House* class has a spot for a color property while an house object has a color (e.g. "Green").
     - **Method**: A function that modifies an object.
-This code is part of the class, but when it runs, it modifies only a specific object and not the class.\
+This code is part of the class, but when it is executed, it modifies only a specific object and not the class.\
     Example: A *House* class with a method to change the house color.
 Using this method changes the color a single house object but does not change the *House* class or the color on any other house objects.

 - Examples: